 Are you in the market for a new water heater and debating between a short or tall water heater?

-Whether you have moved to a new house or need to replace an existing residential water heater past its life expectancy, it is important to understand the difference between short and tall water heaters.
+Whether you have moved to a new house or need to replace an existing residential water heater before it fails, it is important to understand the difference between short and tall water heaters.

 In this PlumbingNav guide, we will cover: